 The CHARITY architecture is then presented, describing its planes and its components.
-The feasibility of the CHARITY architecture is then discussed, by mapping its envisioned functionalities to potential open sources and tools.
+The feasibility of the CHARITY architecture is then discussed, by mapping its envisioned functionalities to potential Open-Software Sources and tools.
 The architecture is then validated against the project use cases.
 The potential stakeholders are also identified.